 For this recipe we will be using potatoes and rutabaga, but feel free to try alternative sides if you like.

-Of course, it might be difficult to get your hands on a sheeps head if you’re not in Norway but you can speak to your local butcher to see if it is something they might provide for you to be able to cook Smalahove for yourself.
+Of course, it can be difficult to get your hands on a sheep head if you’re not in Norway at Christmas, but you can speak to your local butcher to see if it is something they might provide for you to be able to cook Smalahove for yourself.

-Top tip: the most delicious bits are usually the cheek and the tongue!
+Top tip: the eyes and ears are often eaten first as these are the fattiest bits of the head, but the most delicious bits are usually the cheek and the tongue.